ychen-207523/LLVM-keyPoints/README.md

 ## Menus

 ### Menu Class Design
-The menu classes in this application adopt the same design pattern as the service classes, defining interfaces and their specific implementations.
+The menu classes in this application adopt the same design pattern as the org.parking.service classes, defining interfaces and their specific implementations.
 This strategy separates the operational interfaces from their execution, increasing the system's flexibility and facilitating easier testing.

 ### User Interface & Home Page
 Upon starting the application, users are greeted with a main menu offering several options: